Barbara Myerhoff: Number Our Days (1976)

+In Her Own Time (1985)

-Myerhoff's next and last project began in 1982 with studying and filming the Jewish community in Fairfax, California.
+Myerhoff's next and last project began in 1982 with studying and filming the Jewish community in the Fairfax District, Los Angeles.
 Initially, she intended to focus on the Russian Jewish community and the ways these Jews adopted observance, as compared to a variety of Jewish identity groups who lived in that area.
 In 1984, however, Myerhoff was diagnosed with cancer, and as a result, changed the direction of the project.
-Instead of focusing solely on the variety of Jews, Myerhoff and collaborator Lynn Littman turned the camera on her own search for healing with the spiritual guidance of the Fairfax Lubavitch Hasidic community.
+Instead of focusing solely on the variety of Jews, Myerhoff and collaborator Lynn Littman turned the camera on her own search for healing with the spiritual guidance of the Fairfax District, Los Angeles Lubavitch Hasidic community.
 She explained that because of her illness, she had to use her work to speak directly to her life.
 Before she completed the film In Her Own Time, Myerhoff died in Los Angeles of lung cancer on January 7, 1985, at age 49.